Once there was a time when all Angels came from Heaven...

 Air date: 1969-10-22

-Overview: Bronson travels to Colorado to find an old friend named Bucky O'Neill--a priest with a crisis of conscience.
-Bucky has fallen in love with Mary Draper and yet leaving the priesthood torments his conscience.
+Overview: Bronson travels to Colorado to find an old friend named Bucky O'Neill, a priest with a crisis of conscience.
+Bucky has fallen for Mary Draper but leaving the priesthood torments his conscience.
 Mary is tortured as well and blames herself for Bucky's dilemma.
 Moreover, she also believes she's destined to die giving childbirth.
-When she refuses medical help Bronson is forced to make a decision.
+When she refuses medical help, Bronson is forced to make a decision.

 Air date: 1969-10-29

-Overview: Clay Turner is a bank robber and former local hero who has been imprisoned for years.
-When paroled and he returns to his hometown it causes three people much anxiety.
-Why?
-It seems Turner had made revenge threats to Ed Hemmings for turning him in many years ago.
-And, Earl Braeden is nervous because he married Turner's former girlfriend Charlene Braeden.
-At the same time, Charlene preens herself for Turner's return as if she was his current paramour.
-Amongst all this anxiety, Bronson finds Turner return affects him as well in this modern age Western confrontation.
+Overview: Former local hero turned bank robber Clay Turner has been imprisoned for years.
+When paroled and he returns to his hometown, it seems Turner had made revenge threats to Ed Hemmings for turning him in many years ago; Earl Braden married Turner's ex-girlfriend Charlene Braeden; and Charlene preens herself for Turner's return as if she was his current paramour.

-Old Tigers Never Die—They Just Run Away 0.0
+Old Tigers Never Die—They Just Run Away (Episode 8)

 Air date: 1969-11-05

-Your Love is Like a Demolition Derby in My Heart 0.0
+Your Love Is Like a Demolition Derby in My Heart (Episode 9)

 Air date: 1969-11-19

-Overview: When Bronson arrives in town he meets and asks Leona out on a date.
-She has a brother, Darryl, whose excessive protection of her causes her much dismay.
-Bronson helps Leona enter a demolition derby that inevitably puts Bronson in a difficult predicament with her brother.
+Overview: Bronson arrives in a new town, where he meets and asks Leona Czandowski on a date.
+However, her brother Darryl's overprotectiveness causes her much dismay.
+Bronson helps Leona enter a demolition derby that inevitably puts him in a difficult predicament with her brother.

 Air date: 1969-11-26

-Overview: Bronson accepts two percent of a potential oil well, that is possibly ready to blow, in lieu of cash for work done for Royce MacLeod.
-Unfortunately, MacLeod faces foreclosure on the land if he can't beat the target date specified on a promissory note owned by Mac Keller.
+Overview: Bronson accepts two percent of a potential oil well that is possibly ready to blow, in lieu of cash for work done for Royce MacLeod.
+Unfortunately, MacLeod faces foreclosure if he can't beat the target date specified on a promissory note owned by Mac Keller.

 Air date: 1969-12-03